Mastering the Barbell Bent Over Row

 Variations of the Barbell Bent Over Row

 To keep workouts fresh and target muscles from different angles, several variations of the barbell bent over row can be incorporated into a training program.
-One popular variation is the underhand grip bent over row, where lifters grasp the barbell with an underhand grip (palms facing up).
-This grip shifts some emphasis onto the biceps while still engaging the back muscles effectively.
+One popular variation is the underhand grip bent over row, where lifters grasp the barbell with an underhand (supinated) grip, palms facing up.
+This grip shifts some emphasis onto the biceps and the lower lats, while still heavily engaging the back muscles.

 Tips for Increasing Strength and Progression